What Is Structural Editing?

 It’s Your Work

-Remember that the structural edit is in the end a series of suggestions and recommendations, some of which can be mutually exclusive, and on which it is up to the author to have the final say.
+Remember that the structural edit is in the end a series of suggestions and recommendations, some of which can be mutually exclusive, and about which it is up to the author to have the final say.
 To act upon or reject as they see fit.
-A good structural editor is there not to impose their own ideas on a manuscript, but to help the writer forge the best book they possibly can.
+A good structural editor is there not to impose their own ideas on a manuscript, but to help the author write the best book they can.

 Finally – click here for more on the need for an expert opinion, and why your family and friends are not the best people to ask for writing advice.

-Every job is different, so my rates are by agreement based on your requirements.
+Every job is different, so my fee is by agreement based on your requirements, but I will always give you a fixed quote in advance of beginning any job.